kkemple/event-feed/readme.md

 # Event Feed

-Provides a feed of social events with a given tag in a given geolocation at a given time.
+Provides a feed of social events with a given hashtag.